master7720/anarchy-skid-list/README.md

 Koolotta - DramaAlert Dev, Abyss, and Virtue skidded 13 different clients into one.

-ThatN3RD - The developer of Memenight has skidded 40 different clients and combined them into one.
+ThatN3RD - The developer of Memenight skidded 40 different clients into one.

-Bhopped - skidded discord for HopCord and sold it to buy money for food.
+Bhopped - Skidded discord for HopCord and sold it to buy money for food.

-Crosby/racoondo - skids meteor code for a living.
+Heedi - Prolly the worst person on this list he has skidded so many different clients(even skidded a roblox cheat xD) cant code a single line of orignal code no one respects him in the community also a wannabe gangster(okay Matthew) coded an Autototem module that detects totems via color(WTF??) https://files.catbox.moe/wuz206.png https://files.catbox.moe/fpu4tp.webp https://files.catbox.moe/wr5fot.png and ngl heedi ur gf lowkey ugly ash

+Cpv - Skidded Swift base for his client and skidded the 3arthh4ck listeners into his paste polloshook He also pasted skittys rat.

+1nject - Skidded Skittys rat also skids polloshook(privatehook) also has a shit meteor addon.

-SplashAni - kid is so dumb he got kicked from his own client for pasting meteor code
+SplashAni - Kid is so dumb he got kicked from his own client for pasting meteor code.

 Cocoapc911 - Oyvey/Phobos fetish lives in his moms basement and skids phobos all day.